 Terry can remember having a crush on George Harrison when she was a mere four-year old.
 As she grew up she wavered in her affections between George, Paul, John and Ringo but has since come to her senses and returned to her first love.

 Aside from the Beatles, Terry has little interest in the modern world and prefers to hide away in dingy old archives, galleries and museums studying things from ye olde Medieval worlde.
 This bizarre practice has paid off richly in Beatles' related things as she has been accumulating information on the Fabs from the most unusual sources!
 She promises to tell her tales of unknown Beatles facts in upcoming issues of the BBFC magazine.

-Michele Copp -- Yahoo Group Moderator
+Michele Copp -- Webmaster and Yahoo Group Moderator